sap-tutorials/btp-dev-guidance/tutorials/deploy-to-kyma/deploy-to-kyma.md

     2. Extract the **incident-management** folder from the downloaded archive.

-3. Open a command line window in the folder where your application resides (for example, **incident-management** if developed from scratch or **incidents-app** if cloned from GitHub) and run the following command to open the project in VS Code:
+3. Open a command-line window in the folder where your application resides (for example, **incident-management** if developed from the start or **incidents-app** if cloned from GitHub) and run the following command to open the project in VS Code:

     ```bash
     code .